bvibber/ogv.js/README.md

 * VP9 base profile support in WebM container
 * Safari no longer complains about missing es6-promise.map source map
 * smoother playback on low-end machines prone to lag spikes: when A/V sync lags, keep audio running smoothly and resync video at the next keyframe.
 (To restore previous behavior, set sync='delay-audio' in options.)
-* video frame decode pipeline now 3 frames deep instead of 1; smoother on IE on slow machines
 * experimental Web Assembly builds of all modules
 * `error` property now returns an `OGVMediaError` object instead of string